stern-shawn/keystone-react-boilerplate/docs/docker/deployment.md

 ```Shell
 sudo docker stop keystone-standalone
 ```
-Use the same command with mongo as the arugment if you need to also stop the DB.
+Use the same command with mongo as the argument if you need to also stop the DB.

 ### Monitoring usage statistics, etc
 ```Shell